Dealing With Empty Nest Syndrome can be tough but it does get better.

-I knew the day would come when my eldest would decide she was ready to leave the nest.
+I knew the day would come when my kids would decide they were ready to leave the nest.

-Of course that would not have been healthy, and she was determined to do this herself without any help from mom or dad.
+Of course, that would not have been healthy or realistic, and they were both so determined to do this grown-up thing with very little help from mom or dad.
 This came as quite a blow to us, and we took it very personally.

-What I didn’t expect was the wave of emotions that would follow her decision.
+What I didn’t expect was the wave of emotions that would follow.

 It is a very real thing called Empty Nest Syndrome.

-In fact I admit that I struggled with this evil mixture for several weeks before I came to the conclusion that I was not living my life in a way that would be pleasing to God.
+I admit that I struggled with this evil mixture for many weeks before I came to the conclusion that I was not living my life in a way that would be pleasing to God.

-I should add that she is far from perfect although well on her way and I am sure I will have to live the next chapter of my story with her with my eyes half shut so as not to freak out over every mistake I can see coming a mile away.
+They are far from perfect, but well on their way.
+However, I am sure I will have to live the next chapter of my story with them with my eyes half shut, so as not to freak out over every mistake I can see coming a mile away.

-As I enter this new unknown territory, I am learning what it means to be the mom in a whole new way to a very strong woman.
+As I have entered this new unknown territory, I am learning what it means to be the mom in a whole new way to very strong young adults.

 The empty nest is really just another chance for me to grow.

-If you have ever dealt with this I just want to let you know that you are not alone.
+If you have ever dealt with this I just wanted to let you know that you are not alone.